-If requested by the BC PNP, you will be required to attend an in-person interview at the BC PNP office in Vancouver.
+If requested by the BC PNP, you will be required to attend an interview.
 In the interview, you will be expected to describe your business/work experience and answer in-depth questions about your application.

-The interview will also be your opportunity to address any concerns that are raised.
+The interview will also be an opportunity to address any concerns that are raised.

 A decision on your application will be based on the information you provide up to and during your interview.
-Any additional or new information after your interview may not be considered, unless requested by the BC PNP.
+At the discretion of the BC PNP, you may be asked to submit additional information after your interview if it is needed to finalize a decision on your application.
+The BC PNP will not accept new or additional information submitted after your interview unless it has been requested.